 What are Some Facts About Lab Grown Diamonds Vs. Simulant Diamonds?

-2. Lab grown diamonds earn a rank of 10 on the Mohs Scale of Hardness.
-This makes them, like natural diamonds, one of the most durable as well as hardest minerals on the face of the planet.
+Lab grown diamonds earn a rank of 10 on the Mohs Scale of Hardness.
+This makes them, like earth-mined diamonds, one of the most durable as well as hardest minerals on the face of the planet.
 Conversely, CZ ranks 8.5 on the Mohs Scale with moissanite attaining 9.25.
 This means that both are more susceptible to wear over time and could have their surfaces show scratches.

-3. Lab grown diamond engagement rings are vastly more affordable when compared to a natural diamond engagement ring.
+Lab grown diamond engagement rings are vastly more affordable when compared to a natural diamond engagement ring.
 However, a simulant diamond will be quite inexpensive when compared to both.
 It can still be used in an engagement ring setting, of course, which could be ideal for budget conscious jewelry shoppers.

-6. Lab grown diamonds are considered authentic and are graded via the same system as natural diamonds, called the 4Cs—cut, clarity, carat weight, and color.
+Lab grown diamonds are considered authentic and are graded via the same system as earth-mined diamonds, called the 4Cs—cut, clarity, carat weight, and color.
 Additionally, lab grown diamonds can be distinguished as authentic by gemologists using varied tests, including visual inspection or advanced gemological equipment.
 If a diamond simulant is put through the same evaluation and assessment, a gemologist will be able to identify that the stone is not an authentic diamond.

-When to choose a Lab Created Diamond?
+When to Choose a Lab Created Diamond?

 Advantages of Simulant Diamonds

-• Affordability is a huge perk and is one of the primary advantages.
+- Affordability is a huge perk and is one of the primary advantages.
 This affordability allows a wearer to achieve a diamond-like look without the bigger price tag.

-• They are visually appealing.
+- They are visually appealing.
 Simply put, since simulant diamonds are designed to mimic the visual properties of diamonds, they possess a high refractive index, which results in brilliance and sparkle.

-• They come in a wide array of colors, including fancy hues such as blue, pink, yellow, and purple.
+- They come in a wide array of colors, including fancy hues such as blue, pink, yellow, and purple.
 This flexibility could allow for creative and customizable jewelry designs—at a more affordable price.

-• They are widely available in jewelry stores and online, which offers convenience and accessibility to large groups of jewelry shoppers.
+- They are widely available in jewelry stores and online, which offers convenience and accessibility to large groups of jewelry shoppers.

-When to choose a Diamond Simulant?
+When to Choose a Diamond Simulant?

 Diamond simulants are a wonderful option for those looking to enjoy the glitter and glam of diamond-like jewelry without the hefty price tag.
 They are also a great alternative for someone looking to change their jewelry on a regular basis.
 At a lower cost, diamond simulants make it possible to upgrade or change your style on a regular basis without breaking the bank.